20 Stylish Ergonomic Office Chairs for Every Budget in 2023

 One of the most popular at-home office chairs, Humanscale caught the eye of top retailers such as Pottery Barn and Crate & Barrel, and the company’s chairs come with glowing reviews.
 The Freedom Task Chair with a headrest is definitely the most supportive, but if you’re trying to keep this under $1,000, the Diffrient World without headrest is a great option, too.
 (I’m writing this story while comfortably sitting in one!)
 The curved back does a great job of supporting shoulders and alleviating pressure, but if that $800-900 range is still too high, the new Trea chair is a great entry-level option for the brand.
 The lobster seat has a supportive back, though it likely won’t help with major pain points.
 This would be perfect for a kid’s room or teen homework station.
 What I love about Humanscale is how easy assembly is.
 You don’t even get a booklet with instructions, it's so easy.
 The “instructions” are printed on the shipping box.
 That’s it.
-The chair comes in two pieces and you simply snap the seat onto the rollers.
+The chair comes in two pieces, and you simply snap the seat onto the rollers.
 Done.
 You're ready to roll.
 The highest priority needs for an ergonomic chair — especially for computer work — are neck and back support, but once you get that nailed down, you can also look at foot accessories such as these rockers.
 These products can help relieve pain points for hips and knees, and for someone super short like me, allow you to finally touch the ground.

-Herman Miller Office Chairs
+Best Splurge: Herman Miller

 Yep, that Herman Miller.
 The brand lives on in so much more than midcentury modern seating.
 This line of ergonomic chairs is definitely the most expensive with models starting above $1,000 and customizations soaring past $2,000.
 However, a good gem is the Sayl Chair.
-The more economical model starts at just $545 and has a cool, futuristic back.
+The more economical model starts at just $750 and has a cool, futuristic back.
 It comes in several different colors and would be great for a dorm or teen homework station.

 Wayfair is also a great place to shop for ergonomic chairs on a budget because the customer reviews do not hold back.
 It’s a great way to see if a cheap ergonomic chair is supportive or just cheap.
-And if you’re in the market for an ergonomic chair with a headrest, you can score one for less than $225 with this Inbox Zero task chair.
+And if you’re in the market for an ergonomic chair with a headrest, you can score one for less than $220 with this Inbox Zero task chair.
 The colors and materials aren’t customizable, but you can’t complain with a price like that.